gnanaprakash999/Oulad-Student-analysis/README.md

 OULAD SQL Project – Student Performance Analysis

-Overview
+Overview -

 This project analyzes student engagement and assessment data from the OULAD dataset to understand why students fail or withdraw from courses, and to identify early signals of risk before final outcomes are reached.

 I built this as an end-to-end SQL project, starting from raw CSV files and moving through cleaning, validation, and final analysis to identify high-risk student groups.

-Business Problem
+Business Problem -

 A large number of students do not successfully complete courses.

-Key questions:
+Key questions -

 - Is this driven by low engagement or academic difficulty?
 - Are some modules worse than others?
 - Can low performing students be identified early enough for intervention

-Key Insights
+Key Insights -

 1. High non-completion rate
 ~53% of students fail or withdraw